 If the team you’re working with is a rather large one, you might benefit from using targeting to separate flags from developers.
 By adding two new targeting rules to your feature flags, your software engineers can match the flag to their own development machine.

-In this example, both John and Jane work in their team’s DEV environment.
-They use their machines' name to set the feature flag’s value for themselves without impacting each other’s, or their team’s flag values.
+In this example, both John and Jane work directly in the team’s DEV environment, but using their machines’ names, they can set the flag’s value only for themselves.
+This way, they don’t impact each other’s or the team’s flag values.

 Including feature flags in your development process is a great idea, but there’s always the issue of managing the flags in multi-developer teams.
 In this article, we’ve gone over the two best practices, depending on team size:

 - Large Team: using targeting rules for each developer